Colorflow-exe/Carpet-Igny-Addition/Rules_en.md

 When the input slot of a furnace contains non-smeltable items, the furnace itself turns light red and becomes visible through blocks (X-ray highlight).

+Highlighting is not effective.
+The chunk where the furnace is located needs to be reloaded.

 Requires this mod to be installed on the client side as well.

 - Type: `boolean`